 Helical Anchors (also referred to as tiebacks) provide lateral stability to foundation walls and retaining walls with unbalanced earth pressures.
-Helical anchors can be installed with hand-held equipment, mini-excavators, skid steers, backhoes, trackhoes, or crane-supported rigs so the anchors can be installed in almost any application.
-This versatility, along with the ability to immediately load and test the anchors, make helicals a convenient and economical solution for a wide variety of projects.
+The anchors can be installed in almost any application because they can be installed with hand-held equipment, mini-excavators, skid steers, backhoes, trackhoes, or crane-supported rigs.
+This flexibility, along with the ability to immediately load and test the anchors, make helicals a convenient and economical solution for a wide variety of projects.

 Helical anchors are a factory-manufactured steel foundation system consisting of a central shaft with one or more helix-shaped bearing plates, commonly referred to as blades, welded to the lead section.
 Extension shafts, with or without additional helix plates, are used to extend the anchor into competent load-bearing soils.
-Helical anchors are advanced ("screwed") into the ground with the application of torque.
+Torque is applied to advance (screw) helical anchors into the ground.

-The terms helical piles, screw piles, helical piers, helical anchors, helix piers, and helix anchors are often used interchangeably by specifiers.
+Helical piles, screw piles, helical piers, helical anchors, helix piers, and helix anchors are terms often used interchangeably by specifiers.
 However, the term “pier” more often refers to a helical foundation system loaded in axial compression, while the term “anchor” more often refers to a helical foundation system loaded in axial tension.

-Looking for a price?
-Get a no cost, no obligation free inspection.
+For a quote on your project, call today to get a no cost, no obligation free inspection.